- The Malware detected Windows Defender is taking action is quite common and hard to solve.

 - Choose Enable – this will actually disable the default Windows Defender software.

-In the end, run BitDefender and initiate a full scan.
+- In the end, run the software and initiate a full scan.

-So, now you should know how to react when noticing the ‘malware detected Windows Defender is taking action to clean detected malware’ pop-up message displayed by Windows Defender.
+So, now you should know how to react when noticing the malware detected Windows Defender is taking action to clean detected malware pop-up message displayed by Windows Defender.

 In the same manner, if you’d like to see more similar products, take a look at our list of antivirus tools with lifetime licenses, and use it to choose a third-party antivirus that suits you.

 Tell us how these solutions helped you, and give us any other feedback regarding the subject in the comment section below.